 Today we will visit China's most famous resident, the Giant Panda.
 Visit the Chengdu Research Base of Giant Panda Breeding where you can learn about China's celebrated bear.
 See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
-Sightseeing involves approximately one and half hours on foot and there are electric carts offered by private vendors and can be organised at your own expense.
-Visit the Shu Brocade and Embroidery Museum before travelling four to five hours by coach to Chongqing, where you will board your Yangtze River cruise.
+Sightseeing involves approximately one and half-hours on foot and there are electric carts offered by private vendors and can be organised at your own expense.
+Visit the Shu Brocade and Embroidery Museum and stroll through the People's Park to see Matchmakers corner, where parents search for suitable partners for their children.
+Lastly, explore the Wide and Narrow Alleys of Chengdu, which gives a glimpse into the contrasting old and new parts of the city.